Powering a reliable, affordable, and sustainable energy future

 Enter the number of kilowatt-hours (kWh) usage from your most recent bill in the field below to estimate your monthly increase.
 (A kilowatt-hour is the unit of measurement for the amount of electricity used in a household.
 One kilowatt-hour is comparable to ten hours of TV-watching, or vacuuming for one hour.)

-You can log into your AES Indiana account and look at your most recent bill.
+Please have your AES Indiana bill in front of you or log into your AES Indiana account to look at your most recent bill.

 Monthly Increase